nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The appointment to be edited has unrecognized fields.

     * 1a1.
 PocketEstate shows an error message with the unrecognized fields.

       Use case ends.

+* 1b.
+The appointment to be edited has a date and time that is already over.

+    * 1b1.
+PocketEstate shows an error message.

+      Use case ends.